 The overriding mission of Public Safety Professionals Retreat is to enable First Responders to participate in the PSPR program and significantly benefit from the experience by resuming the profession they love, restoring their personal relationships, thriving in retirement, and avoiding thoughts of suicide.

 Stigma and denial are issues that tend to dissuade First Responders from seeking mental health assistance.
-This may be due to the well-documented fear of labeling and ridicule, especially within the “hero” professions, that prevent sufferers to seek help.
+This may be due to the well-documented anticipation of labeling and ridicule, especially within the “hero” professions, that prevent sufferers to seek help.
 Choice of profession does not make one infallible.
-Our program embraced the humanity of First Responders and offered innovative skills training and psychoeducation throughout the retreat.
+The PSPR program embraces the humanity of First Responders and offers innovative skills training and psychoeducation throughout the retreat.

-In early 2019, Rotary House Retreat began a rather detailed and extensive process of administrative changes to solidify and clarify the mission, vision, and goals of the organization.
-In doing so, the Public Safety Professionals Retreat, ProSPeR, or PSPR has been established.
-ProSPeR is a federally recognized 501c3 non-profit entity with Gold Seal Transparency through GuideStar.
-PSPR has implemented new leadership on the governing board which has been working diligently to provide the structure necessary for current and future growth.
-The Public Safety Professionals Retreat continues to provide specialized services and retreat opportunities to all first responders who may be struggling with stress- and trauma-related symptoms associated with public safety professions.
+In early 2019, Public Safety Professionals Retreat began a detailed and extensive process of administrative changes to solidify and clarify the mission, vision, and goals of the organization.
+In doing so, Public Safety Professionals Retreat, ProSPeR, or PSPR was established as an independent, state and federally recognized 501c3 non-profit entity with Gold Seal Transparency through GuideStar/Candid.

 This website is not monitored.
 This material is provided for informational purposes only.
 The information contained here is in no way meant to diagnose, treat, cure, or prevent any condition, mental or physical, or take the place of qualified professional medical or psychiatric care.
 Please consult your doctor before beginning any new course of treatment, primary or complementary.
 Please use caution when using any new form of treatment.